mymmrac/telego/README.md

 Every type and method have been represented in [`types.go`](types.go) and [`methods.go`](methods.go) files with mostly all documentation from Telegram.

-:warning: This is a Telego release candidate, so do expect breaking changes! :warning:

 For more detailed documentation, see docs at [telego.pixelbox.dev](https://telego.pixelbox.dev).

 > Note: Telego uses [fasthttp](https://github.com/valyala/fasthttp) instead of `net/http`